NegatioN/negation.github.io/_favorites/quote_231.md

 ---
 text: >
-  "To escape criticism: do nothing, say nothing, be nothing." - Elbert Hubbard
+  "Better to do something imperfectly than to do nothing flawlessly." - Robert H. Schuller
 type: quote
 ---